 - The knob directly controls the flow of gas and, thus, the intensity of the flame, so you have more precise control over how hot each eye is.
 That should yield easier and more consistent cooking.

 - With gas, the flame lights immediately and begins producing heat, which means there’s no waiting for an element to heat up as with electric cooking equipment.

 - A power outage is typically no trouble for gas appliances, so you can keep serving when electricity-based kitchens are shut down.

-- Since the flame goes out immediately when the control is turned to “Off,” these units cool down more quickly than electric units.
+- Since the flame goes out immediately when the control is turned to "Off," these units cool down more quickly than their electric counterparts.
 That means less ambient heat produced during idle periods.

 - Thanks to the way the more spread-out heat from the flame moves, gas restaurant equipment heats the bottoms and sides of pans.
-That means it works faster and more efficiently.
+That can mean it works faster.

 6. Kilowatts to BTU/hr Conversion.
 RapidTables.
 Accessed December 2016.